 Camels have thick eyebrows and long eyelashes, which function as a shield to protect their eyes from the sun, wind, sand, and dust.
 Another unusual adaptation to withstand the sand is the ability to close their nostrils.

-Camels’ coats helps to withstand both heat and cold.
+Camels’ coat helps to withstand both heat and cold.
 Their thick coat reflects sunlight, which helps to keep them from overheating.
 Their coat consists of two parts: the warm inner coat and a long and hairy outer coat.

 Another unique feature is an upper lip that splits in two with each part moving independently.
 Splitted upper lips help camels in picking the tiniest plants.
 Also, their lips and mouths are pretty insensitive, which allows them to eat desert plants without feeling pain.

 Camels have a three-chambered rather than a four-chambered stomach.
 Camels do not completely chew up their food before swallowing it.
 When they swallow their food, one of the three sections of the stomach stores the poorly chopped food particles for later use.
 This poorly chewed food tends to return back to the mouth and a camel chews it again.
 After this, the food is swallowed and goes to the other two parts of the stomach for a final digestion.
 The Bactrian camels are herbivorous; in other words, they live on water and plants.
 If there are no plants around, they can eat bones and skin, or even steal people’s sandals or ropes.